View of Online E-Commerce in India – Under a Microscope

 ChannelPush in its series on ‘Indian Online Retail’ will put Indian Retail in perspective.
 In this two-part series, we’ll try and access what works and what doesn’t for Indian online retail.
 In the first part we will look at the online retail market as a whole followed by an in-depth analysis of various aspects of the market.

 Indian retail in quantity

 A quick survey of the average Indian who has access to the Internet shows that most of them can barely remember 1-2 online retail portals and most of their responses are travel sites.
 In comparison, the average Indian living in America can remember more than 5 online portals tech website .
 This clearly shows the huge gap between retail settings between India and other developed countries.
+The thymectomy group had https://clickmiamibeach.com/ a higher age than the MG patients and received more intraoperative fluids.
 India’s internet penetration rate of 7.1% is one of the highest in the world and we have one of the highest numbers of Internet users in absolute terms.
 India is considered to be one of the leading IT hubs in the world however, all this somehow doesn’t translate into anything positive in the retail space.

 The retail industry in India stands at $390 billion (Source: Indiaretailblitz, AT Kearny) and organized retail is rapidly catching up.
 Many major retailers have plunged into online fashion without much success.